ICB-DCM/cOmicsArt/docs/interface-details/significance-analysis.md

 - **Choose groups to compare**: This allows you to select the groups you want to compare.
 - **Select your desired comparisons**: Here you input the specific comparisons you want to make.
 You enter the groups in the format `Treatment:Control`.
+Multiple comparison pairs can be entered at once.
 - **Test method**: You can select the statistical test method to use.
 You can choose between [T-test](https://en.wikipedia.org/wiki/Student%27s_t-test), [Wilcoxon Rank Sum Test]((https://en.wikipedia.org/wiki/Mann–Whitney_U_test), and [Welch's T-test](https://en.wikipedia.org/wiki/Welch%27s_t-test).